playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 ### Windows Terminal {#windows-terminal}

 Last, but certainly not least, we have the newly-introduced Windows Terminal.
-This is the new terminal that's being built by Microsoft themselves.
-[The project is open-source](https://github.com/microsoft/terminal) and the preview is even installable   [via the Microsoft Store](https://aka.ms/windowsterminal).
+This is the new terminal that's being built by Microsoft itself.
+[The project is open-source](https://github.com/microsoft/terminal) and the preview is available now [via the Microsoft Store](https://aka.ms/windowsterminal).

 ![A preview of the Windows Terminal](./windows_terminal.png)

-This terminal shell has been the most stable in my usage.
-It supports tabs, a highly customizable UI, and different tabs with the different shells supported.
+This terminal shell has been the most stable in my experience.
+It supports tabs, a highly customizable UI, and supports using multiple terminal applications in different tabs.

 #### Cmder Integration {#windows-terminal-cmder}

 While Cmder integration with Windows Terminal is relatively trivial, it's not very well documented.
-Let's walk through how to do so.
+Let's walk through how to get it up and running.

 You'll want to start by making sure you have an environmental variable called `cmder_root`.
 This should be set up by default if you installed it using `choco`, but if you're unsure, you can check manually.
 [We outline how to set environmental variables in this article](#env-variables).